Nigerian logistics startup Kobo360 accepted into YC, raises $1.2 million

 Ozor previously headed Uber Nigeria, before teaming up with Ife Oyodeli to co-found Kobo360.
 They initially targeted 3PL for Nigeria’s e-commerce boom — namely Jumia (now Africa’s first unicorn) and Konga (recently purchased in a distressed acquisition).

-“We started doing last mile delivery…but the volume just wasn’t there for us, so we decided to pivot…to an asset free model around long-haul trucking,” said Ozor.
+“We started doing last-mile delivery…but the volume just wasn’t there for us, so we decided to pivot…to an asset-free model around long-haul trucking,” said Ozor.

-Kobo360 was accepted into YC’s Summer ’18 batch—receiving $120K for 7 percent equity—and will present at an August Demo Day in front of YC Investors.
+Kobo360 was accepted into YC’s Summer ’18 batch — receiving $120,000 for 7 percent equity — and will present at an August Demo Day in front of YC investors.
 “We were impressed by both Obi and Ife as founders.
 They were growing quickly and had a strong vision for the company,” YC partner Tim Brady told TechCrunch.

-Kobo360’s app currently coordinates 5000 trips a month, according to Ozor.
-He thinks the startup’s asset free, digital platform and business model can outpace traditional long-haul 3PL providers in Nigeria by handling more volume at cheaper prices.
+Kobo360’s app currently coordinates 5,000 trips a month, according to Ozor.
+He thinks the startup’s asset-free, digital platform and business model can outpace traditional long-haul 3PL providers in Nigeria by handling more volume at cheaper prices.

 “Owning trucks is just too difficult to manage.
 The best scalable model is to aggregate trucks,” he said.
 “We now have more trucks than providers like TSL and they’ve been here….years.
-By the end of this year we plan to have 20,000 trucks on our app—probably more than anyone on this continent.”
+By the end of this year we plan to have 20,000 trucks on our app — probably more than anyone on this continent.”

 On price, Ozor named the ability of the Kobo360 app to more accurately and consistently coordinate return freight trips once truckers have dropped off first loads.